Canon SX730 vs Panasonic FZ1000 II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot SX730 HS and Panasonic Lumix DC-FZ1000 II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-It is notable that the FZ1000 II has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
-The SX730 does not feature such an accessory-socket.
+It is notable that the FZ1000 II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
+The SX730 does not feature such a mic input.

 So how do things add up?
 Which of the two cameras – the Canon SX730 or the Panasonic FZ1000 II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.